SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 The *trajectory* container instantiates a tree with *groups* and *leaf* nodes, whereas the trajectory object itself is the root node of the tree.
-There are two types of objects that can be *leaves*, *parameters* and *results*.
+There are two types of objects that can be *leaves*: *parameters* and *results*.
-Both follow particular APIs (see :class:`~pypet.parameters.Parameter` and :class:`~pypet.parameters.Result` as well as their abstract base classes :class:`~pypet.parameter.BaseParameter`, :class:`~pypet.parameter.BaseResult`).
+Both follow particular APIs (see :class:`~pypet.parameter.Parameter` and :class:`~pypet.parameter.Result` as well as their abstract base classes :class:`~pypet.parameter.BaseParameter`, :class:`~pypet.parameter.BaseResult`).
 Every parameters contains a single value and optionally a range of values for exploration.
 In contrast, results can contain several heterogeneous data items (see :ref:`more-on-parameters`).

-Moreover, a trajectory contains 4 major branches of its tree.
+Moreover, a trajectory contains 4 major tree branches:

-* config
+* ``config`` (in short ``conf``)

-    Parameters stored under config do not specify the outcome of your simulations but only the way how the simulations are carried out.
-For instance, this might encompass the number of cpu cores for multiprocessing.
+    Data stored under config does not specify the outcome of your simulations but only the way how the simulations are carried out.
+For instance, this might encompass the number of CPU cores for multiprocessing.
 If you use and generate a trajectory with an environment (:ref:`more-on-environment`), the environment will add some config data to your trajectory.